THIRD PARTY GREEN AND ENERGY CODE INSPECTIONS PROCESS

 Demolition Inspection: at the time of indoor air quality plan implementation but prior to starting construction activities likely to produce dust or odors.

 Supporting documentation shall be required of some ECC projects and all GCC projects.
 This includes but is not limited to: product submittals, manufacturers’ literature, and testing results.
-Depending on project scope & size, the following ECC and GCC items may be required:
+The following are among the most commonly collected ECC and GCC documents:

 - Building Envelope Air Leakage Test Result